zdzielinski/passphrase.js/README.md

 ### NodeJS

-This module can be used within nodejs, it supports commonjs for now
+This module can be used within NodeJS, it supports CommonJS for now

 ```bash
 npm install passphrase.js